 It Takes 2: Chronic Kidney Disease Awareness

-It Takes 2 people – a patient and a healthcare professional, and 2 tests – a blood and a urine test – to help detect kidney disease.
+It Takes 2 people – a patient and a healthcare professional, and 2 tests – an eGFR blood and a UACR urine test – to get the full picture about chronic kidney disease (CKD).
+Together, these two tests can help identify the stage of CKD, assess the risk of disease progression, cardiovascular events, and kidney failure.

 Understanding the risks and symptoms of Chronic Kidney Disease (CKD) is important.
 By knowing the risks, it empowers you or your loved ones to get checked more regularly.
 So, if CKD has developed, a diagnosis can be made earlier, and in turn, treated earlier.